I feel that a crime has been committed. How do I press charges? Can I report directly to the Prosecutor's Office?

 Although the decision whether to prosecute or not is ultimately up to the Prosecuting Attorney, the victim's opinion is important and the Prosecuting Attorney will take those wishes into account when making decisions about the case.
 A variety of factors are taken into account when deciding whether to honor a complainant's request not to proceed with prosecution, including the nature and extent of the defendant's prior criminal history, the severity of the alleged crime, whether the defendant has other pending charges in the criminal justice system, and future danger to the community (including the current victim).

 On Domestic Violence cases our office does require a Safety Plan to be completed with R.A.V.E.
 (Relief After Violent Encounter) before the victim is allowed to fill out a form to request charges be dropped.
-They must contact Melissa Campbell - R.A.V.E. at (616) 225-1995 or (616) 527-3351 ext.
-226, Office hours are: 7:00 AM to 5:00 PM Monday, Wednesday, and Thursday.
+They must contact Melissa Campbell - R.A.V.E. at (616) 527-3351, ext.
+226 to schedule an appointment.

 Can you tell me if a charge has been issued of if an arrest warrant exists?

 The Prosecuting Attorney's office only authorizes a criminal complaint; the court authorizes an arrest warrant, and the policy department that investigates the case has the responsibility to find and arrest the defendant.
 The Prosecuting Attorney's office may not know if an arrest warrant is still outstanding, because that information is known by the police and the court.
 The defendant (or anyone asking about whether a warrant is still open) must contact the police agency handling the case.
 If the Prosecuting Attorney's office told a defendant that an arrest warrant was outstanding, the defendant might flee.